ghatoleyash/Comparative-Analysis-of-NB-and-ID3/README.md

  Fraud | 24 | 26

 Confusion matrix for ID3
-Where, column represented by predicted class and row is the true class
+Where, column represented by predicted class and row by the true class

 - accuracy of Naive Bayes and ID3 is 78% and 67.5% respectively